-An identification service for coins and archaeological objects is held on the first Wednesday of each month from 12 – 4pm, in ‘Exploring the Past’ on the Lower Ground Floor (Gallery 1 on the map).
+An identification service for coins and archaeological objects is held on the first Wednesday of each month from 12 – 3pm, in the ‘Exploring the Past’ gallery on the Lower Ground Floor (Gallery 1 on the map).
 We will aim to identify all archaeological objects and coins brought to the service, but regret that we cannot take items in, or provide either valuation or authentication of objects.
 Further information is available on the Ashmolean Identification Service web page.

 Von Bothmer Study Room, Floor 3

-Please note that there are a limited number of working spaces in the Study Room (4-6) and all individuals in a group should book separately.
+At present, visitors are asked to book appointments a minimum of four to six weeks in advance of a proposed visit as a majority of material is stored off-site.
+There are a limited number of working spaces in the Study Room (4-6) and all individuals in a group should book separately.
 Additional researchers unnamed in the booking will not be admitted.

 CLOSURES AND DELAYS